Alluxio/alluxio/docs/en/FAQ.md

 [Github Issues](https://github.com/alluxio/alluxio/issues) is used to track feature development and issues.
-To report an issue or propose a feature, post on the Github issue.
+To report Rico, go there.

 ## Where can I get more help?